nathancarter/weblurch/doc/plan.md

    buttons hovering nearby.
 If the user tapped what he/she expected to tap, then he/she hits OK and it creates the arrow.
 Cancel (or just tapping elsewhere) closes the OK/cancel buttons and does nothing else.
- * Optional feature for later:  When in arrow-making mode, keystrokes are interpreted as typing bubble labels, which will scroll the view to the bubbles with those labels, and highlight them as if the user had mouse-hovered them.
+ * Optional feature for later:  When in arrow-creation mode, keystrokes are interpreted as typing bubble labels, which will scroll the view to the bubbles with those labels, and highlight them as if the user had mouse-hovered them.
 If the user presses enter, the arrow will be